 Chicago has no shortage of museums, and in addition to the museums listed above, I’ve loved visiting the Museum of Contemporary Art, Museum of Contemporary Photography, National Museum of Mexican Art, International Museum of Surgical Science, National Museum of Puerto Rican Arts & Culture, and the Renaissance Society, which is completely free.

 If you’re looking for something more adventurous, there are two very large, public rock climbing walls in Maggie Daley Park, or you can go skydiving over Lake Michigan with Skydive Midwest.
 You can also find places to rent paddle boards, jet-skis, and even parasail or charter a sailboat out on Lake Michigan, which I always recommend to people, especially those who live outside the Great Lakes Basin.

 Next time we are in town we want to check out some of the French cooking classes offered in town, and take a mixology course at The Violet Hour to learn to make our own mixed drinks.
 Chicago offers endless class options from chocolate-making and cooking for newlyweds to wine-making, wine and food pairing courses, and even free photography courses.
 If you search just about anything and “Classes Chicago”, you’re bound to find some wild and interesting classes Chicago has to offer.

 Navy Pier is definitely a can’t miss area of Chicago.
-This is where the Insta-famous Ferris wheel is, and where you can find fun, food, rides & games, fireworks, events that are free and open to the public, exhibits, tours, and so much more.
+This is where the newly remodeled Ferris Wheel is, and where you can find fun, food, rides & games, fireworks, events that are free and open to the public, exhibits, tours, and so much more.
 There’s even a beautiful botanical garden inside.
 The activities and events happening on the pier change daily and weekly, so be sure to check out the schedule of events here prior to your trip to best plan your time here.

 Millennium Park, home of the famous, mirrored “Bean“, always has something going on.
-While we were in town, there was a Jazz Festival and wine tasting event happening, and the most recent time there was a gourmet food festival happening.
+While we were in town the last time, there was a Jazz Festival and wine tasting event happening, and the most recent time there was a gourmet food festival happening.